 As the Head of Marketing Technology, I work to ensure that the company was making informed and correct decisions when purchasing new tools, hiring new developers, or bidding on projects outside the normal scope of our work.
 I ensure that my team has the necessary knowledge to use our existing tools, from marketing automation to data analysis, and step in to provide direction when needed.
 The Head of Marketing Technology works within a business lens to takes into consideration both the technical needs of every project, the company’s resources, and the client’s need.

 In this position, I work closely with upper-management to draft and implement radical change throughout the company.

 MARKETING TECHNOLOGY MANAGER

-As a Marketing Technology Manager, it is my responsibility to manage our internal and overseas team of IT solutions experts and provide oversight and coordination on our account-based tech projects.
-I work with various project managers to establish overall priority and ensure quality of service of projects handled by external developers.
-I am the marketing technologist of last resort, meaning when my team is unable to solve a problem for one of our clients, it becomes my job to dive into the issue and find the solution.
+As a Marketing Technology Manager, it was my responsibility to manage our internal and overseas team of IT solutions experts and provide oversight and coordination on our account-based tech projects.
+I worked with various project managers to establish overall priority and ensure quality of service of projects handled by external developers.
+I was the marketing technologist of last resort, meaning when my team was unable to solve a problem for one of our clients, it became my job to dive into the issue and find the solution.

-This management requires me to be in contact with many of our clients, teaching them the capabilities of HubSpot and general Inbound Marketing principles.
-Due to my tech experience, not only do I explain to them how many of these features actually work, but I also explain to them how it ties into their overall Inbound Marketing strategy and how blog posts, premium content, social media, SEO, email, lead nurturing, and segmentation actually impact their marketing efforts.
+This management required me to be in contact with many of our clients, teaching them the capabilities of HubSpot and general Inbound Marketing principles.
+Due to my tech experience, not only did I explain to them how many of these features actually work, but I also explained how it tied into their overall Inbound Marketing strategy and how blog posts, premium content, social media, SEO, email, lead nurturing, and segmentation actually impacted their marketing efforts.